pytorch/pytorch/docs/source/cpp_index.rst

 ..
 Note::
     If you are looking for the PyTorch C++ API docs, directly go `here <https://pytorch.org/cppdocs/>`__.

 PyTorch provides several features for working with C++, and it’s best to choose from them based on your needs.
-At a high level, the following support is available:
+At a higher level, the following support is available:

 TorchScript C++ API
 --------------------